shakeel-faiz/FF/29-May/05-aif.md

 - **Avid Pro Tools:** Pro Tools is widely used DAW in professional audio industry.
 It supports AIFF files and provides comprehensive recording, editing and mixing capabilities.
 - **Steinberg Cubase:** Cubase is popular DAW developed by Steinberg.
 It supports AIFF files and offers range of features for music production including recording, editing and mixing.
 - **Audacity:** Audacity is free and open-source audio editing software available for Windows, macOS and Linux.
 It can import and export AIF files and provides basic editing and effects tools.

+## What is the file structure of AIF file?

+Here is a brief overview of AIF file structure:

+- **FORM chunk:** The file starts with a FORM chunk, which serves as main container for all other chunks in file.
+It identifies the file as AIF file.
+- **COMM chunk:** This chunk contains information about audio data such as the sample rate, bit depth, number of channels and duration of the audio.
+- **SSND chunk:** The audio data itself is stored in SSND (Sound Data) chunk.
+It contains actual audio samples in PCM format.
+This chunk also includes information like the offset, block size and data size.
+- **Optional chunks:** AIF files can include additional chunks for storing metadata or other types of information.
+Some common optional chunks include NAME (file name), AUTH (author), ANNO (annotation) and INST (instrumentation).

+Each chunk has a specific identifier, size and data associated with it.
+The file structure is typically sequential, with chunks appearing one after another within the file.
+AIF files can be both uncompressed and lossless, meaning they retain the original audio quality.
+However, due to lack of compression, AIF files tend to be larger in size compared to compressed audio formats like MP3.